Michael-Ogundipe/gemilingo/README.md

 <img width="391" alt="Screenshot 2025-02-01 at 10 59 20 AM" src="https://github.com/user-attachments/assets/814a8d5c-dff5-4cdb-9b01-72512b32a177" />

 - The home screen provides quick access to all translation modes.
-- Use the menu to access settings, history, and saved translations.

 ### 3. Performing Translations
 #### **Text-to-Text Translation**